MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

           deploymentconfig: "${APPLICATION_NAME}"
 ```

-Then we define the spec of the pod that will be deployed
+Then we define the spec of the pod that will be deployed by this deployment config.

 Setting the `serviceAccountName: anyuid` is required for most Docker containers as it allows to run a container using any user ID (e.g. root).
 Otherwise OpenShift expect to use a random user ID, which is require to build the Docker image especially to work with random user IDs.

 We then create the `containers:` array which is where we will define the containers deployed in the pod.
 It is recommended to deploy 1 container per pod, as it enables a better separation and management of the applications, apart if you know what you are doing.
+You can also provide the command to run at the start of the container to overwrite the default one, and define the exposed ports (here 8080).

 ```yaml
       spec: